 Brewer v.
 Holder

-In addition to the Fogg administrative class action, Sanford Heisler Sharp litigated a class race discrimination case against the Marshals Service in federal court from 2008 to 2019.
+In addition to the Fogg class action in the EEOC, Sanford Heisler Sharp litigated a class action race discrimination case against the U.S. Marshals Service in federal court from 2008 to 2019.
 Herman Brewer Jr., et al. v.
-Loretta Lynch was filed in 2008 by then-Deputy US Marshal David Grogan in DC District Court.
-In September 2015, a DC District Court judge denied Sanford Heisler’s motion to certify a class of African American Criminal Investigators in Grades 12 through 15.
-Sanford Heisler Sharp promptly appealed that decision to the DC Circuit Court of Appeals and argued the matter in the Court on September 12, 2016.
+Loretta Lynch was filed in 2008 by then-Deputy U.S. Marshal David Grogan in D.C.
+District Court.
+In September 2015, a D.C.
+District Court judge denied Sanford Heisler Sharp’s motion to certify a class of African American Criminal Investigators in Grades 12 through 15.
+Sanford Heisler Sharp promptly appealed that decision to the D.C.
+Circuit Court of Appeals and argued the matter in the Court on September 12, 2016.
 In July 2017, the Court of Appeals remanded the case with instructions to allow class members to file a new motion for class certification.
-Because the Fogg EEOC case was proceeding as a class action that included all of the claims in the Brewer case, in February 2020, the Brewer matter was dismissed without prejudice in light of the Fogg proceedings.
+Because the Fogg EEOC case was proceeding as a class action that included all the claims in the Brewer case, in February 2020, the Brewer matter was dismissed without prejudice in light of the Fogg proceedings.
 All class members in the Brewer action are class members in the Fogg matter and their claims are thus being pursued in the EEOC.